atomix/atomix.github.io/copycat/docs/internals.md

 <h2 id="the-copycat-cluster">2 The Copycat cluster</h2>

-The structure Copycat clusters differ significantly from typical Raft clusters primarily due to the need to support greater flexibility in systems in which Copycat is embedded.
+The structure of Copycat clusters differs significantly from typical Raft clusters primarily due to the need to support greater flexibility in systems in which Copycat is embedded.
 High-availability systems cannot be constrained by the strict quorum-based requirements of consensus algorithms, so Copycat provides several node types to address scalability issues.

 Copycat clusters consist of three node types: active, passive, and reserve.